Nicktz/tbl2xts/README.md

 Introduction
 ============

 This package helps users who want to put data.frame or tbl\_df objects into xts format easily.
-Xts is a powerful package used to convert dataframes into time-series.
+Xts is a powerful package used to convert data frames into time-series.
 This package is widely used in other packages in R too.

 The problem is that often times users want to move from a tbl format, or a tidyverse format, into xts, but doing so can be an onerous task.
 This package aims to overcome this problem by bridging the tbl\_df or data.table to xts gap.
 It also allows the user to use a spread\_by argument for an easy character column xts conversion for tidy data.